-New life, apart: Conjoined twins have been separated
+Update: Conjoined twins separated, one now out of surgery

 Neuroradiologist Joaquim Farinhas stands in front of the screen displaying the 3D computer model.
 He calls Dr. Ajit Jada over from the operating table and points at the cluster of veins.
 Farinhas dispenses advice.
 Jada returns to the table.

-"Be very gentle with Anias's side," Farinhas calls out to the surgical team.
+"Be very gentle with Anias' side," Farinhas calls out to the surgical team.

 Tepper, who had taken a brief break, returns to the table.